sweid4keycloak/bankid4keycloak/README.md

 <picture>

 **BankID API base URL:**
 The URL for the BankID api.
-Please reffer to the "BankID Relying Party Guidelines v3.2.22" in case the URL has chnaged.
+Please reffer to the "BankID Relying Party Guidelines v3.2.22" in case the URL has changed.
 But at the time of writing they are
  - Prod --> https://appapi2.bankid.com/rp/v5
  - Test --> https://appapi2.test.bankid.com